MOSH-Insa-Toulouse/Rougeaux_Taillardat_KiCad_Arduino/README.md

 ##### *Key-words:* ```Arduino``` ```KiCad``` ```The Thing Network``` ```LoRa``` ```Node-RED``` ```IoT``` ```Gas sensor```

-This project is realized in the 5th year PTP ISS at INSA Toulouse.
+This project is realised in the 5th year PTP ISS at INSA Toulouse.
 A **LoRa-connected gas sensor** has been developed to alert the user about the concentration of health threatening gas near the sensor.

 # Content